Engee documentation

 Description

-The Temperature Sensor unit is an ideal temperature sensor that operates in two modes depending on the value of the Measurement type parameter:
+The Temperature Sensor unit is an ideal temperature sensor that operates in two modes depending on the value of the Measurement type parameters:

-• Absolute - the unit in Absolute Temperature Sensor mode measures the absolute temperature at a point.
+• Absolute - the block in Absolute Temperature Sensor mode measures the absolute temperature at a point.
 To measure the absolute temperature, connect the A port to the point to be measured.

-• `Difference' - A unit in Temperature Difference Sensor mode measures the temperature difference between two points, without heat generation or absorption.
+• Difference - the unit in Temperature Difference Sensor mode measures the temperature difference between two points, without heat generation or absorption.
 In this mode, the block has two thermal ports A and B that connect to the two points between which the temperature is measured.
 The positive direction of the block is from port A to port B. The measured temperature is defined as .

 The output port T is the port that outputs the temperature difference value or the absolute temperature value.